 The first step in designing any sustainable space is to understand the way it works within your local ecosystem and beyond.

-Bees are a crucial part of our Earth’s ecosystem and can actually benefit not only the quality of your garden but the nature around it.
+Bees are a crucial part of our Earth’s ecosystem and can actually benefit both the quality of your garden and the nature around it.

 Three out of four crops across the globe producing fruits or seeds for human use as food depend, at least in part, on pollinators.